Guidelines for Zoom

 - For resources on using Zoom, visit the Zoom eLearn site to learn more about the functionality of this platform.

 - If you are recording synchronous sessions, students need to be notified.
 Zoom recordings are to be used to support student learning only and should not be shared or used for any other purpose.
-Refer to the operating standard for media recordings in learning environments for more information.
+Refer to Media Recording in Learning Environments – Operating Standards and Practices for more information.

 - Zoom must not be used for recording of any session which includes restricted information (Level 4 data), such as personal health information.